-The course provides integrated reading and writing instruction for students who require extensive preparation to succeed in college-level English courses.
-Students will place into this course based on VPT-English (Virginia Placement Test-English).
+Provides integrated reading and writing instruction for students who require extensive preparation to succeed in college-level English courses.
+Students will place into this based on VPT-English (Virginia Placement Test-English).
 Upon successful completion and faculty recommendation, students will move into ENF 3 (if they require additional preparation) or into college-level English (if they require no additional preparation).
-Credits are not applicable to graduation (8 semester credits).